Skip to main content

 We talked about Master Data.
 A PIM system makes it possible to manage your data from one place so that it is continuously up-to-date in all places.
 You can (and want to) automate a large part of this by linking it to, for example, your ERP and SCM (Supply Chain Management) systems.

-This saves you a lot of time because you manage all fragmented product information in all places at once and therefore update it if necessary.
-It also saves you a lot of frustration and you ensure yourself of data that is more honest.
+This saves you a lot of time because you manage all fragmented product information in all places at once and, therefore, update it if necessary.
+It also saves you a lot of frustration, and you ensure yourself of more open data.

 Omnichannel Data Delivery

-The need for enriching content also makes a huge difference per product type.
+The need for enriching content also makes a massive difference per product type.
 A PIM system also offers better support for this.
-And you can easily distribute that enriched data to all channels: your e-commerce environment, but also your app, store, or marketplaces.
-This way you are assured that the customer experience is consistent.
+And you can efficiently distribute that enriched data to all channels: your e-commerce environment, app, store, or marketplaces.
+This way, you are assured that the customer experience is consistent.

 Integration With Your E-Commerce System